gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 ## Configuring Prometheus to monitor Kubernetes

->**Note:**
-This feature was introduced in GitLab 9.0.
+> Introduced in GitLab 9.0.

 If your GitLab server is running within Kubernetes, an option is now available to monitor the health of each node in the cluster.
 This is particularly helpful if your CI/CD environments run in the same cluster, and you would like enable [Prometheus integration][] to monitor them.

-When enabled, the bundled Prometheus server monitors Kubernetes and automatically [collects metrics](prometheus-cadvisor-metrics) from each Node in the cluster.
+When enabled, the bundled Prometheus server monitors Kubernetes and automatically [collects metrics][prometheus-cadvisor-metrics] from each Node in the cluster.

 To enable the Kubernetes monitoring: